Best Hiking Boots of 2024/25

 Sizes available: Men’s 7 to 17, women’s 5 to 12

-What We Liked: Wide toe box
+What We Liked: Wide toe box, Durability

-Our pick for hiking boots for wide feet are the Keen Targhee III Waterproof Mids.
-Not much more expensive than the Merrell Moab 3, this boot is an update to the Targhee II and is widely favored by reviewers and buyers alike.
-Even though some boots are offered in wide versions, we think the Keen Targhee III does a better job of meeting the full-foot needs of wider-footed hikers and backpackers.
+Our pick for hiking boots for wide feet are the Keen Targhee IV Waterproof Mids.
+Not much more expensive than the Merrell Moab 3, this boot is an update to the Targhee III and is an improvement for its durability and sturdy construction.
+The newest version comes with a delamination-free guarantee ensuring there will be no separation of the upper from the sole, which is one of the most common reasons that footwear has to be retired.

-Keen Targhee III Waterproof Mid
+Keen Targhee IV Waterproof Mid

-While the waterproofing works well, the Keen Targhee III Mids are a shorter boot.
-The lower ankle cuff isn't ideal for deeper streams and puddles.
-The removable EVA midsole provides cushion and shock absorption.
-However, some testers found that the Targhee III didn't offer as much support as they'd like either in the ankle or underfoot, so this might not be the best boot for ankle support.
+While the KEEN.DRY waterproofing works well, the Keen Targhee IV Mids are a shorter boot.
+We found the lower ankle cuff isn't ideal for deeper streams and puddles.
+The new solvent-free Luftcell midsole provides cushion and shock absorption with less polyurethane, the material found in many boot insoles.

 The Keen Targhee is also a winner in our Best Lightweight Hiking Boot story because it straddles the line of a traditional hiking boot and a lightweight hiking boot.
 If you have a wide foot, Keen is one of the best choices for hiking boots that don’t require going out and getting custom footwear.